XiaotaoChen/model-quantization/doc/detection.md

 # Quantization various computer vision tasks

 The framework is able to provide quantization support for all kinds of tasks that the `Detectron2` and `AdelaiDet` projects integrate.
+Mix precision training is also available as a benefit.

 ## Dashboard